aiven/devportal/docs/products/grafana/reference/advanced-params.rst

 List of advanced parameters
 ============================

-When creating or working with an Aiven for Grafana service, several configuration options are available.
-They are summarized below:
+Below you can find a summary of every configuration option available for Aiven for Grafana service:

 .. include:: /includes/config-grafana.rst